 Sabattus driver charged in fatal Lisbon Street collision

 Jun.
-14—LEWISTON — A Sabattus man has been charged with manslaughter in the last week's crash on Lisbon Street that claimed the life of an Auburn woman, Lewiston police Lt.
+15—LEWISTON — A Sabattus man has been charged with manslaughter in last week's crash on Lisbon Street that claimed the life of an Auburn woman, Lewiston police Lt.
 Derrick St. Laurent said Tuesday.

 Ryan Curran, 37, is expected to be arraigned on numerous charges at 1 p.m.
 Wednesday in 8th District Court, St. Laurent, public information officer, said.